Hyperpigmentation is referred to the discoloration spots on the skin. They are darker than the rest of the skin.

 Traditionally, Jessner’s chemical peel has an equal concentration of resorcinol, lactic, and salicylic acids, i.e., of 14%.
 It is a preferred peel for oily and acne-prone skin.
 It is a safe peel.

 Jessner’s peel can work with all skin tones and types.
 You can even alternate it with TCA peels.

 The same 6-8 weekly or bi-weekly treatments will do the job.
 Swap to monthly after that to keep skin the way you love.

 Can You Prevent Hyperpigmentation?

-Now it`s almost impossible to avoid hyperpigmentation because this occurs as you age but with some loving care to your skin, you can reduce your chances of getting skin discoloration prematurely.
+Now it`s almost impossible to avoid hyperpigmentation because this occurs as you age but with some loving care to your skin and finding the right facial peels for hyperpigmentation, you can reduce your chances of getting skin discoloration prematurely.